jim-easterbrook/Photini/src/doc/manual/technical_metadata.rst

 The ``Lens model`` dropdown list allows you to change the lens specification stored in the image metadata.
 This should usually be left blank for cameras with non-removable lenses, but may be useful if you have an SLR that you use with lenses that its electronics doesn't recognise.

-Lens details already in a photograph's metadata are automatically added to the list when the photograph is loaded.
+Lens details already in a photograph's metadata are automatically added to the dropdown list when the photograph is loaded.
 If your camera doesn't record the details of some lenses you can add them by selecting ``<define new lens>`` from the dropdown list.

 .. image:: ../images/screenshot_105.png